peteroupc/CBOR/README.md

 Release Notes
 -----------

+In version 2.1:

+- Added Ulp, Precision, MovePointLeft, MovePointRight, and ScaleToPowerOfTwo/-Ten methods to ExtendedDecimal and ExtendedFloat
+- Fixed double-rounding issue with ToDouble and ToFloat methods of ExtendedDecimal
+- Added Odd and OddOrZeroFiveUp rounding modes
+- Added non-decimal base conversion features to BigInteger
+- Other bug fixes

 In version 2.0:

 - Several very special characters are escaped in JSON output, such as line and paragraph